-Korbin Jones was born in 1994 to two farm-raised parents in rural Missouri.
-Alongside his older brother, Korbin grew up exploring museums, state parks, and coastlines, and from a young age, he loved the ways in which he could express himself through art and writing.
-After graduating high school in 2013, he attended Northwest Missouri State University with a declared major in Media Studies.
-He quickly changed this, though, and in 2018 became the first in his family to obtain a Bachelor's degree.
+Korbin Jones was born to parents from a long line of farmers in rural Missouri.
+After graduating high school in 2013, he attended Northwest Missouri State University and, in 2018, became the first in his family to obtain a Bachelor's degree.
 He graduated with honors, receiving his Bachelor of Arts in two areas: Creative Writing & Publishing and Spanish.

 He then moved to Lawrence, Kansas to attend the University of Kansas and pursue his Master of Fine Arts in Creative Writing, which he completed in 2021.
 He is currently pursuing a Master of Arts in Latin American and Caribbean Studies at the University of Kansas, where he also teaches classes on Guaraní and Paraguay.

 Korbin has scholarly interests in ruralism, queerness, narrative poetry, lyric poetry, ecopoetics, speculative fiction, trauma studies, literary translation, Spanish-language literature, Guaraní language and culture, and the country of Paraguay.